mircealungu/reconstruction/2_Abstraction.md

      - even in the case of clustering we still need human intervention

----

-## Importance of Dependencies
+## Note: Importance of Understanding Dependencies in Architecture Reconstruction

-*To tell a story* we need subjects and actions
+AR helps us to *tell a story* about the system.

-To tell the story of a module view we need
+To tell a story one needs:
   - subjects - the modules in the view
-  - actions - the meanings of the dependencies
+  - actions - the dependencies in the view

 ![300](./images/top_three_dependencies.png)

 In your project aim to describe also the reason for the dependencies (at least the most essential ones)

----

 ## To Think About